zhangchl007/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

 ## Step 1: Review the customer case study

-- Check-in with your table participants to introduce yourself as the trainer.
+- Check in with your participants to introduce yourself as the trainer.

 - Ask, "What questions do you have about the customer case study?"

 - Briefly review the steps and timeframes of the whiteboard design session.

 - Ready, set, go!
-Let the table participants begin.
+Let participants begin.

 ## Step 2: Design a proof of concept solution

-- Check-in with your tables to ensure that they are transitioning from step to step on time.
+- Check in with your teams to ensure that they are transitioning from step to step on time.

-- Provide some feedback on their responses to the business needs and design.
+- Provide feedback on their responses to the business needs and design.

   - Try asking questions first that will lead the participants to discover the answers on their own.